georgiamshaw/calculator/README.md

 ## __Founders and Coders__

+You can find a link to my calculator [here](https://georgiamshaw.github.io/calculator/)

 ### What my calculator can do:
 * Addition, subtraction, multiplication and division
 * Supports decimal numbers